How to Add a PDF Link in Google Sheets (Link PDFs to Cells Easily)

 Google Drive sharing dialog showing access management options and permission settings

 Now that your PDF is in Google Drive with a valid link, you are ready to add it to your sheet.
+If you have many files or need to upload from your computer, skip to the Drive Explorer Pro method.

 Google Sheets has two built-in ways to add a clickable PDF link: